ftnext/bring-script-workshop/cut_in_chase/3-webapp.md

 ```
 pwd
-cd ..  # if you are in the first_step script directory
+cd ..  # if you are in the gui directory
 ```

 ## First example of Flask